CMCreateMod/docs-createmod-io/docs/architecture/data-folder/runtime.md

 # `runtime/`

-The runtime folder contains extneral binary files required for some features.
+The runtime folder contains external binary files required for some features.

 ```bash
 runtime/